 Another key to success is making sure their downtime is occupied so they don’t go back to seeing the wrong people or turning to illicit substances as a form of entertainment.
-Invite them along on family-friendly activities, and try to get them involved in new hobbies that can act as an alternative to going out and drinking or doing drugs.
-Again, idle time is the devil’s playground.
+Invite them along on family-friendly activities and try to get them involved in new hobbies that can act as an alternative to going out and drinking or doing drugs.

 Watch Your Own Behavior

 Many treatment programs ask patients to give up even legal substances such as alcohol or tobacco.
 Your loved one may say they don’t mind if you have a glass of wine with dinner and they may mean it.
 However, you’re still creating a source of temptation, and it’s these small lapses in discipline that often lead down the path to relapse.